Feel like Indiana Jones and Visit Coba Maya Ruins

 Not everyone is going to want to drive themselves and try to figure out how to get to these ruins, so a tour is a great idea!
 Here are several options with other activities included in the day.
 Click on the links below to read more about these tours.

-If you go here with a car you might also want to check out the Coba cenotes nearby, they are really nice and newly opened for eco tourism.
+If you go here with a car, you might also want to check out the Coba cenotes nearby, they are really nice and newly opened for eco-tourism.

 For more places to go and tours from Playa Del Carmen, see our guide here complete with an interactive map.